 This definition clearly articulates youth work as being educational and elective, structured and systematic.

-Youth work engages young people from ten to twenty-four years of age, a significant period in terms of both development and duration.
+Youth work engages young people from 10-24 yrs, at a significant period in terms of both development and duration.
 Therefore as an educational methodology, it is in a pivotal position to contribute to the educational welfare of young people.
 Youth work is predicated on the voluntary participation of young people.
 Flexibility of approach and emphasis on the interpersonal, enables it to offer an educational process complementary to that provided through formal education.

 In addition, Youth work often acts as the point of contact and referral in the interface with other youth- related issues spanning the realms of care, health, and welfare.